 Make your own potting compost by blending topsoil, garden compost, leafmould, grit and fertilisers in a bucket or wheelbarrow according to requirements.
 Home-made composts are more susceptible to weed seedlings and soil-borne disease, and it takes practice to get the mix right, but you can tailor it precisely to your needs.

 Watering equipment (PVC, HDPE, LDPE) comes in multiple types of plastic, including vinyl (used in most hoses), linked to harmful toxins.
-Substitute plastic for metal watering cans and water butts for galvanised troughs.
+Swap plastic for metal watering cans and water butts for galvanised troughs.

 Hoses and automatic irrigation systems are exclusively made of plastic, so the only plastic-free alternative is to stop using them.
 Metal watering cans are heavier and watering takes longer, but hand watering uses water more economically and targets irrigation more efficiently – plus metal cans have a much longer lifespan than plastic ones.